 Students can view their account balances 24/7 through MyCUInfo.
-Please note that the tuition and fee bill, and any other charges accumulated while at the university are in the student’s name, and ultimately the student is responsible to make sure the charges are paid in full.
+Please note that the student account is in the student’s name, and ultimately the student is responsible to make sure the charges are paid in full.

-Mandatory fees are charged to all students (in addition to tuition) to provide services such as the recreation center, on-campus computer labs, an RTD bus pass, and many other programs.
+Mandatory fees are charged in addition to tuition to provide services such as the recreation center, on-campus computer labs, an RTD bus pass, and many other programs.
 Details can be found for each academic year and the summer semester on our Tuition and Fees page, under Mandatory Fees.

-Some courses carry an additional fee for enrolled students, at the discretion of the department offering the course.
+Some courses and programs carry additional fees for students.
+Fees are charged at the discretion of the department offering the course.
 Detailed course fees for each semester can be found on our Tuition and Fees page, under Course Fees.

-Because of the federal Family Educational Rights and Privacy Act (FERPA), the university will not disclose specific information about student accounts without the student’s written permission.
-However with CUBill&Pay, students can authorize parents to become an authorized payer, allowing you to both view and pay the university bill.
-(This access does not allow you to see grades, schedules, or information other than the student’s bill.)
+Because of the federal Family Educational Rights and Privacy Act (FERPA), the university cannot disclose information about student accounts without the student’s permission.
+However students can authorize parents or others as payers which gives them access to view the bill, pay online and discuss the student account over the phone.
+This access does not include grades, schedules, or information other than the student’s tuition and fee account.

 See the PLUS Refunds for information on refunds.